 The mere thought makes every property owner shudder – to be notified that their land is going to be compulsorily acquired by a government authority.
 Even though landowners are compensated for their land that is compulsorily acquired, it often leaves them with a bitter taste.
-The iconic Australian film The Castle is testament to what can seem a David and Goliath battle between private individuals and government authorities, and also the general reluctance of landowners to allow state or local authorities to interfere with their land.
+The iconic Australian film The Castle is a testament to what can seem a David and Goliath battle between private individuals and government authorities, and also the general reluctance of landowners to allow state or local authorities to interfere with their land.

-The compulsory acquisition of land is legislated under the Constitution of Australia and can be carried out at a federal, state, territory and local government level.
-In Western Australia the Land Administration Act 1997 specifies the grounds on which land may be acquired, the procedures that must be followed, how a dispossessed landowner is compensated, and landowners’ rights of appeal.
+The compulsory acquisition of land is legislated under the Constitution of Australia and can be carried out at a federal, state, territory, and local government level.
+In Western Australia, the Land Administration Act 1997 specifies the grounds on which land may be acquired, the procedures that must be followed, how a dispossessed landowner is compensated, and landowners’ rights of appeal.

-Government authorities usually have legitimate grounds for compulsorily acquiring privately owned land, for instance public works such as road widening or other public infrastructure projects, including projects to improve public safety.
+Government authorities usually have legitimate grounds for compulsorily acquiring privately owned land, for instance, public works such as road widening or other public infrastructure projects, including projects to improve public safety.
 Compulsory acquisition is also common in rural areas for public projects where there is less existing infrastructure.

 There is a general perception that once a government authority decides to compulsorily acquire someone’s land there is little a landowner can do apart from try to negotiate a better compensation deal.
 But this does not mean that in every instance there are legitimate grounds or that the relevant government authority has followed correct procedures.
 Landowners should not simply bite the bullet and hand over their land.